Car Accidents

 • Death.

-If your injuries fall into one of these categories, you have every right to file a motor vehicle accident lawsuit and pursue full compensation, beyond what PIP covers.
+If your injuries fall into one of these categories, you have the right to file a lawsuit and pursue full compensation beyond what PIP covers.

 Two-Year Deadline to File (Updated by HB 837)

-Florida used to give crash victims four years to file a personal injury lawsuit.
+Florida previously gave crash victims four years to file a personal injury lawsuit.
 That changed in March 2023.
-Now, thanks to House Bill 837, the statute of limitations for a Car Accident Lawsuit is just two years from the date of the crash.
-If your accident occurred before March 24, 2023, the old four-year deadline may still apply, but don’t rely on it.
-Act fast.
-Missing this deadline means losing your right to compensation, no matter how strong your case.
+Under House Bill 837, the statute of limitations for a car accident lawsuit is now two years from the date of the crash.
+If your accident occurred before March 24, 2023, the old four-year deadline may apply, but don't rely on that without legal confirmation.
+Missing this deadline eliminates your right to recovery, no matter how clear the fault.

-In rare cases, you may have extra time to file, but only under specific conditions:
+In rare circumstances, you have additional time to file, but only under specific conditions:

-Delayed Injury Discovery: If your injuries weren’t immediately apparent, the clock may start from the date you discovered (or should’ve discovered) the harm.
+Delayed Injury Discovery.
+When injuries weren't immediately apparent, the clock starts from the date you discovered the harm, not the crash date.

-At Fault Driver Cannot Be Found: If the defendant leaves Florida or hides, the statute may be paused until they can be served.
+At-Fault Driver Cannot Be Served.
+If the defendant leaves Florida or actively avoids service, the statute is paused until they're located and served.

-Minor or Incapacitated Victims: If the injured person is a child or legally incapacitated, the filing window could be extended.
+Minor or Incapacitated Victims.
+When the injured person is a child or legally incapacitated, the filing window extends accordingly.

 Why Fast Action Is Non-Negotiable